-MCB Camp Butler continues its efforts to minimize exposure of military and civilian personnel to radon through its sampling and mitigation program.
-In FY17, we developed a standard operating procedure (SOP) to ensure incorporation of radon resistant new construction into all new building designs.
-We continue to inspect and maintain more than 500 radon mitigation systems on Marine Corps Bases in Okinawa once every six months.
-In FY16, we performed radon testing for 84 rooms in 14 buildings and mitigated radon in 13 buildings on MCB Camp Butler and MCAS Futenma.
-In FY17, we performed radon testing for more than 3700 rooms in 213 buildings and mitigated radon in 5 buildings on MCB Camp Butler and MCAS Futenma.
+MCB Camp Butler continues its efforts to minimize exposure of military and civilian personnel to radon through its sampling, mitigation, and maintenance program.
+In FY18, we performed radon testing for more than 2200 rooms in 200 buildings, performed radon mitigation diagnostics in 5 buildings, and mitigated radon in 10 buildings on MCB Camp Butler and MCAS Futenma.
+We continue to require radon resistant new construction to be incorporated into the design of new buildings.
+In addition, we inspect and maintain approximately 550 radon mitigation systems on Marine Corps Bases in Okinawa once every six months.
 MCB Butler has become a test-bed for Oakridge National Labs and are using results from MCB Butler to shape the radon testing and mitigation industry.